 Some simulation environments have their own programming language while others use standard programming languages (i.e., OMNeT++ uses the C++ language).
-Each language may have idiosyncrasies that prevent easy translation from one simulation environment to another.
-For an example, the Java language (used in MS4ME) has routines to free memory storage (garbage collection) but C++ does not; the Java runtime system has ways of knowing the size of an array, but the C++ runtime does not.
-The resulting models are based solely on the language rules inherent in DEVS, and not on the selected simulation environment.
+Each language may have idiosyncrasies that prevent easy translation from one simulation environment to another.51 For an example, the Java language (used in MS4ME) has routines to free memory storage (garbage collection) but C++ does not; the Java runtime system has ways of knowing the size of an array, but the C++ runtime does not.^{51-53} The resulting models are based solely on the language rules inherent in DEVS, and not on the selected simulation environment.
 This allows for creation of models usable for any simulation environment.
 The modeler needs only to express the DEVS behavior in the simulator of choice.

 6.3.3 Closure under coupling within the formalism.
-If any result from coupling components specified by the formalism can itself be specified by the formalism, then it has the closure under coupling property.
-This property, also called composability, ensures DEVS models connect in any manner, produce expected behavior, and the coupled models are behaviorally equivalent to atomic models.
+If any result from coupling components specified by the formalism can itself be specified by the formalism, then it has the closure under coupling property.54 This property, also called composability, ensures DEVS models connect in any manner, produce expected behavior, and the coupled models are behaviorally equivalent to atomic models.
 Together with tool-independence, these properties allow for using repositories of models in a "mix and match" environment, allowing the modeler to build hierarchal systems from smaller subsystems and components.

 6.3.4 Canonical understanding of the model behavior.
 DEVS forces the modeler to carefully consider all facets of desired behavior within the model, including all inputs, outputs, and timing segments.
 This greatly reduces or eliminates emergent or unexpected behavior.
-By considering "real-time" transitions, well-defined behavior, and toolindependence, the modeler creates a deep understating of the system usable in any modeling simulation.
-By understanding the canonical behavior of the model, the modeler can implement changes to decrease the differences between the model and the referent system, thereby increasing the validity of the model for the chosen experimental frame.
-By delving into the source system and creating a set of atomic models not further decomposable, the modeler creates a deep understanding of the system usable in any modeling simulation.
+By considering "real-time" transitions, well-defined behavior, and tool-independence, the modeler creates a deep understating of

 6.3.5 Well-defined behavior in the conceptual model.
 Having a canonical understanding enables the modeler to create a set of rules for each atomic and coupled model, creating well-defined behaviors.
 A concern for complex simulations is ill-defined or emergent behavior that leads to the simulation entering a state or condition it cannot leave.
-Simple simulations can be checked by evaluating every possible state, but with a large simulation, the state-space becomes unmanageable and infeasible to check.
+Simple simulations can be checked by evaluating every possible state, but with a large simulation, the statespace becomes unmanageable and infeasible to check.
 Project time and funds limit testing for simulations, even with automated support.